0xASN/D-Link-Telnet-Switch-Scanner/README.md

 # D-Link-Telnet-Switch-Scanner
 Got bored looking into some random devices, stubbled on these and decided to mess around with the Python Telnetlib plugin.
 Basically looks for identifiers and blah blah blah.

+Use however necessary for research or whatever ya dig?